Welcome to Friday 13th Development, the creative coding work of James Valentine.

-My name is James Valentine, at the time of writing I am 30 years old and live with my partner and two wonderful daughters.
+My name is James Valentine, at the time of writing I am 33 years old and live with my wife and three wonderful daughters.
 I have had an interest in computing and especially programming since the age of 10, when I first discovered QBasic on an ex UKC Viglen Genie Executive which I proudly owned.
 Sporting an i386 processor and somewhere in the region of 4MB of RAM, this was the start of my life in code.

 Many years later I discovered Visual Basic 6 while attending an introductory course at Canterbury College, around this time I also completed an OCN Level 2 in HTML web design and an OCR Level 3 in ICT System Support.

 Through designing and maintaining websites for various self employed ventures I found myself introduced to the combination of PHP & MySQL and became addicted to back-end web development, designing and building my own content management system known as LunarCMS and many scripts designed to simplify the administration for a variety of business websites.

 After spending a number of years working in the Photographic printing industry, programming for pleasure in the evenings, I decided to venture into making my hobby a career.
 At the age of 28, with one daughter and another on the way, I left work in order to re-educate in software development.

 Although F13Dev is primarily about programming and code, this is not the only subject in my life.
 I also have a life without code.

 I have three young daughters who are happy to accept all the attention I can offer; although my eldest daughter is showing an interest in Scratch, so programming and family life do intersect periodically.